un01s/code-exercises/README.md

 # Data Structure and Algorithm in C++

 Go over basic data structures and algorithms.
 At the same time pick up the missing parts of C++, and other languages.
-Possible move to GPU, and embedded display?
+GPU?
+Networking?
+ML?

 The order of learning is to follow basic data structures and common algorithms based on them, and to implement the solutions of LeetCode questions in C++ and other languages.